 The game starts with 49 cards dealt into seven columns of seven cards each on the tableau.
 The first four columns each have three face-down cards with four face-up cards placed over them.
 The cards in the remaining three columns are all faced up.
 The three leftover cards are set aside for later.

 Cards in the tableau are built down by suit and every face up card is available for play, no matter where in the column it is.
 That means that any card can be placed on top of a card that is a rank higher.
 Once a card from the bottom or middle of a column is moved, all cards on top of it are moved as well, as one unit.
 Nothing can be placed on an ace and gaps on the tableau can only be taken by kings or sequences with Kings as their top cards.
 Once a face-down card is exposed, it is turned face up.

 A Patience game that is almost identical to Scorpion.
 It is played like Scorpion except that when a gap is formed, any card or sequence can be placed in it.
 This gives the player more chances of winning than in Scorpion.

 You might also Like:

-You are now playing Solitaire Time Game, a high quality Card Games on KBH, for free.
-One of 16125 games listed on KBH.
-Part of our Card Games, Casual Games, Puzzle Games, and Solitaire Games gaming categories.
-If you enjoy playing Solitaire Time online game, we also recommend you play All-in-One Solitaire 2, Alpine Solitaire, and Pyramid Solitaire Ancient Egypt.
-Solitaire Time has been liked by 29 people.
-We have fun games for the entire family to enjoy.
+You are currently playing Solitaire Time Game, a high quality Card Games on KBH Games for free.
+One of 16224 games listed on KBH.
+Solitaire Time is part of our Card Games, Casual Games, Puzzle Games, and Solitaire Games categories of games.
+It has been liked by 34 people that played.
+We have many fun games for the entire family to enjoy.
 Explore and see what amazing games you'll discover today.↑